Force of Nature (2020 film): Plot

 A hurricane is approaching Puerto Rico and an evacuation order is in effect.
-Thief, John the Baptist steals a painting.
-Police officers, Cardillo and Jess Peña go out to evacuate anyone who is still in their home.
+John the Baptist, a thief, steals a painting.
+Cardillo and Jess Peña, police officers, go out to evacuate anyone who is still in their home.

-Griffin buys all of the meat available at a market and gets into a fight with another customer who wants the meat.
+Griffin buys all of the meat available at a market and gets into a fight with another customer who wants some of the meat.
 Cardillo and Peña respond.
 Before they take him to the evacuation shelter he insists he needs to feed his pet cat, and that an old man and a retired police officer are in his apartment complex refusing to evacuate.

 Because the retired police officer needs evacuation, they agree to go to the apartment.
-Ray, the officer, refuses to leave, even though his daughter Troy, a doctor, has a bed available for him at the hospital as she is worried that his dialysis machine won't work if the power goes out.
+Ray (Mel Gibson), the officer, refuses to leave, even though his daughter Troy, a doctor, has a bed available for him at the hospital as she is worried that his dialysis machine won't work if the power goes out.
 Cardillo takes Troy to the apartment of Paul Bergkamp (the old man) who also refuses to leave.
 Peña stays with Ray.
 While trying to convince Bergkamp to evacuate, Cardillo witnesses the building superintendent get fatally shot by John.
 He, Troy, and Bergkamp go to Griffin's apartment.
 The thieves work on breaking into Bergkamp's hefty security while some of them go to clear the building, chasing the group up the stairs but losing them.

 When Cardillo, Troy, and Bergkamp arrive at Griffin's apartment, Griffin refuses to let them in as he is about to feed his pet which is locked in a separate room.
 Cardillo eventually convinces Griffin to let them in.
 The police radios are down from the storm.
 Griffin's pet tiger breaks out of the room and drags Griffin in.
 Griffin has Cardillo bring in the bucket of meat.
 Cardillo drags Griffin out and locks the tiger back into the room as Troy attends to his injured leg.
 Troy requests medical supplies.
 They go to a doctor's apartment who Bergkamp says is in the building.
 However, the stairwell is monitored by the thieves and the elevator doesn't work, so they climb the scaffolding.

 Peña, unaware of the thieves' presence, walks into the hallway.
 One of the thieves finds her, demanding she lead him to Cardillo and Bergkamp.
 Ray shoots and kills the thief.
 The thieves break into Bergkamp's apartment and find a safe in his basement, which is flooding, and work on opening it.
 While Cardillo and Troy climb the scaffolding, Troy almost falls, drawing the attention of the thieves who begin shooting at them.
 They miss and Cardillo kills one of John's henchmen as they go into the nearest apartment.